-As of December 31, 2020 and 2019, the accrued liability associated with the cash-settled share options and restricted shares was P = 19,111 and P = 76,040, respectively.
-No fair value gain or loss on remeasurement of the liability associated with the cash-settled share options and restricted shares was recognized for the years ended December 31, 2020 and 2019.
+As of December 31, 2021 and 2020, the accrued liability associated with the Outstanding Awards under the SIP Modification was nil and P19,111, respectively.
+No fair value gain or loss on remeasurement of the liability associated with the Outstanding Awards under the SIP Modification was recognized for the years ended December 31, 2021 and 2020.